-2. Find the correct agency
+2. Find the correct agency and Records Access Officer (RAO).

 To increase the likelihood of success, it's important to file your request with the right agency.
+The Law requires every agency and municipality to designate a Records Access Officer (RAO), who assists requesters in obtaining public records.
+Requestors should contact the agency or municipality RAO for public records access.
 For example, the Department of Natural Resources and the Environmental Protection Division are commonly custodians of environmental documents.